In Northern Ireland, the estate agent acts for the seller of the property and provides information to prospective purchasers.

 - In Northern Ireland almost all properties are sold on a sole agency basis which means the agent will earn the fee commission if the property is sold by any means (even without the agent involvement) whilst on the agent’s books.

-- A joint agency is where two agents work together and agree to share the fee; this tends to occur where it has taken some time to sell a property and another agent is brought in.
+- A joint agency is where two agents work together and agree to share the fee.

 View estate agents in Northern Ireland here